A New Jersey Trailer Bill of Sale is a document meant to simplify the transfer of a carrying platform.

-If the trailer is homemade, your New Jersey trailer bill of sale should also include details about the parts and materials used for the trailer’s construction.
-New Jersey requires all trailers operating on New Jersey’s roads or highways to be registered, but only large or commercial trailers require a title.
+New Jersey requires all trailers operating on public roads and highways to be registered, but only large or commercial trailers need a title.

 Registering a Trailer in New Jersey

 When you buy a trailer in New Jersey, you must transfer trailer ownership and register the trailer at your local New Jersey Motor Vehicle Commission (MVC) office.
 A trailer bill of sale for your New Jersey registration can streamline the process.

 A trailer bill of sale in New Jersey should include a notarized signed statement from the seller with the following details: